Nursing (B.S.N.)

 Application to BSN Programs

-Application to the Bachelor of Science in Nursing programs is a dual application process.
+Application to a Bachelor of Science in Nursing program is a dual application process.

-Step I - Application to Wayne State University: If the applicant is not already a Wayne State University student, they should apply prior to the stated deadline to the Office of Undergraduate Admissions and submit all required documentation and materials (including transcripts from all post-secondary institutions attended).
-All final transcripts for prerequisites completed during the winter semester must be submitted by June 1st.
-Applicants must meet all the general requirements for undergraduate admission to the University.
+Step 1 - Applying to Wayne State University: If you are not currently a student at Wayne State University, please ensure to submit your application to the Office of Undergraduate Admissions before the specified deadline.
+Along with your application, remember to submit all necessary documentation and materials, including transcripts from any post-secondary institutions you have attended.
+All final transcripts for prerequisites completed during the winter semester must be received by June 1st.
+It is essential to meet all the general requirements for undergraduate admission to the University.

-Application Fees: All Traditional Bachelor of Science in Nursing and Second Career/Second Degree Bachelor of Science in Nursing applicants must submit a $50.00 non-refundable application fee.
-The application fee is due at the time of application.
+Application Fees: Applicants for the Traditional Bachelor of Science in Nursing and the Second Career/Second Degree Bachelor of Science in Nursing programs must remit a non-refundable application fee of $50.00 at the time of application.

-Application Deadlines: All admission materials listed above must be received in the appropriate offices by the program application deadline.
+All application materials mentioned above must be submitted to the relevant offices by the program's application deadline.

-Non-native English-speaking candidates must submit Internet-Based Test of English as a Foreign Language (TOEFL) scores to the College of Nursing; a minimum total score of 101 is required, with minimum scores of 25 in listening, 25 in reading, 25 in writing and 26 in speaking.
+Non-native English-speaking applicants must submit their Internet-Based Test of English as a Foreign Language (TOEFL) scores to the College of Nursing.
+A minimum total score of 101 is necessary, with minimum scores of 25 in listening, 25 in reading, 25 in writing, and 26 in speaking.

 Deferment

-Students who are admitted to the BSN program but have not enrolled in any College of Nursing courses may request a deferral of up to one year.
-Deferrals, when granted, apply only to the track into which the student was admitted.
-A deferral decision does not, for example, allow a student admitted to the Traditional track to then be admitted to the CD2 track.
-Deferrals are generally granted for unanticipated circumstances (i.e., illness or pregnancy).
-Deferrals are usually not granted for financial reasons, inability to complete prerequisite courses or other non-health related reasons.
+Students who have been admitted to the BSN program but have not yet enrolled in any College of Nursing courses may request a deferral of up to one year.
+If approved, the deferral applies only to the specific track for which the student was admitted.
+It's important to note that a deferral decision does not allow a student admitted to the Traditional track to switch to the CD2 track, for example.
+Deferrals are generally granted for unexpected circumstances, such as illness or pregnancy, but are not usually granted for financial reasons, inability to complete prerequisite courses or other non-health-related reasons.

-A written requests for deferral is required.
-Applicants must explain the reason for the deferral and send a detailed letter addressed to the Wayne State University College of Nursing’s Scholastic Policy and Admission (SPA) Committee via the Office of Student Affairs (nursinginfo@wayne.edu).
+A written request for deferral is necessary.
+Applicants must provide a detailed letter explaining the reason for the deferral and address it to the Wayne State University College of Nursing’s Scholastic Policy and Admission (SPA) Committee via the Office of Student Affairs (nursinginfo@wayne.edu).
 If a student has already registered for a course in the College of Nursing (CON), deferment is not an option.

-If the request is denied, the offer of admission will be rescinded.
-Financial aid and tuition support are not automatically deferred and fees already paid are typically not subject to refund.
+If the deferral request is denied, the offer of admission will be withdrawn.
+Additionally, it's important to note that financial aid and tuition support are not automatically deferred, and fees that have already been paid are typically non-refundable.

 Readmission

-Nursing students whose attendance in the nursing clinical sequence of the undergraduate curriculum has been interrupted for more than one academic year must request reinstatement to the College of Nursing.
-Contact the College of Nursing Office of Student Affairs for application materials and deadline dates.
-There is no assurance that a student can be reinstated once the student withdraws from the program or does not progress in the program within the specified time limitations.
+If a nursing student's attendance in the nursing clinical sequence of the undergraduate curriculum has been interrupted for more than one academic year, they must request reinstatement to the College of Nursing.
+They should contact the College of Nursing Office of Student Affairs (OSA) for application materials and deadline dates.
+It's important to note that there is no assurance of reinstatement once a student withdraws from the program or does not progress within the specified time limitations.

 Registration for Classes

-All students are required to register for required classes prior to attending classes.
-Registration procedures and schedules published in the official University Schedule of Classes.
+All students must complete registration for mandatory classes before the commencement of the academic term.
+Detailed registration procedures and schedules are accessible via the official University website Schedule of Classes.
 The usual full-time undergraduate program is 12-17 credits per term.
+The typical full-time undergraduate program comprises 12-17 credits per term.

-Clinical location assignments are created through the Office of Student Affairs and the Alliance of Clinical Education.
+*Clinical placements are organized by the Office of Student Affairs and the Alliance of Clinical Education.
+Specific requests for clinical placements are not considered.

 Enrollment in Professional Nursing Courses